Distribution Options for Your P&G Retirement Assets: The Frank Duke Method & Its Alternatives

 In our Frank Duke Method series:

 Truepoint Wealth Counsel is a fee-only Registered Investment Adviser (RIA).
-Registration as an adviser does not connote a specific level of skill or training.
+Registration as an adviser does not connote a specific level of skill or training nor an endorsement by the SEC.
 More detail, including forms ADV Part 2A & Form CRS filed with the SEC, can be found at TruepointWealth.com.
 Neither the information, nor any opinion expressed, is to be construed as personalized investment, tax or legal advice.
 The accuracy and completeness of information presented from third-party sources cannot be guaranteed.

 We’d love to get to know more about you and